sdecima/javascript-detect-element-resize/README.md

  1. only available as jQuery libraries (so no standalone Javascript)
  2. all had terrible performance (because all of them use timers to intermittently poll the size of the elements to detect a change).

-Then I came across this [great post][1] on [Back Alley Coder][3] about using [overflow and underflow events][2] to do event-based element resize detection; and it works great without consuming resources at all (just like any other browser originated event).
+Then I came across this [great post][1] on [Back Alley Coder][3] about using ~~[overflow and underflow events][2]~~ [`scroll` events][2] to do event-based element resize detection; and it works great without consuming resources at all (just like any other browser originated event).

-On the other hand, most new browsers implement [WC3 DOM4 MutationObservers][4], which allows to observe property changes and hence indirectly watch for resize changes.

-The libraries on this repository are just a concrete implementation of a mixture of the above technologies/techniques.
+The libraries on this repository are just a ready-to-use implementation of the above, one pure javascript and the other a jQuery plugin version (just for convenience).

 Libraries
 =========